 But here’s something to consider.
-Today, NASA is stuck below a funding level of $20 billion and we are a society that has consistently been unwilling to pay more for a program focused on space exploration.
-By contrast, a space program focused on Frontier Dominance and the creation of an economically self-sustaining presence in Near Earth Space that creates high-paying jobs and high-single digit economic growth at home has a viable pathway to sustained funding, both fiscal and monetary, in the range of $500 billion per year.
+Today, NASA has a funding level of $25 billion and we are a society that has consistently been unwilling to pay more for a program focused on space exploration.
+By contrast, a space program focused on a New Frontier Future and the creation of an economically self-sustaining presence in Near Earth Space that creates high-paying jobs and high-single digit economic growth at home has a viable pathway to sustained funding, both fiscal and monetary, in the range of $500 billion per year.

 My proposed funding is 20-25x greater than NASA’s current budget and is potentially more sustainable than current funding for space exploration precisely because it draws a direct connection, a direct strategic line, to a more prosperous economy with high-paying jobs and robust economic growth that will benefit all Americans and that are the top Earthly priorities for most Americans today.

 Not only that, but my program has a shot at being supported by a majority of American voters in a way that space exploration does not.
 If the initial survey that I have run is any indication, we already have a majority of Americans that support the principal of a space-based economy that returns a profit to Earth and we have a near majority of voters (40-45%) that are supportive when specific numbers (even very large numbers) are put next to that question.
 If those numbers represent the baseline of public will before we have even articulated a true strategy for the space frontier, then we are starting from a very strong position.